 Besides picking up customers from the airport and through ride-sharing apps, Azri also has regular call-in passengers who use his taxi service to get around; these are mostly business people and the elderly, the latter of whom are not used to technology or are not in a rush.
 He has built up friendships with his passengers and through them, has gained new passengers.
 “All these business people are here for short meetings and they usually want their rides ready when they need to move – that’s when we come in handy,” says Azri.

-In July this year, the government has made it compulsory for ride-sharing drivers to apply for permits and licenses which are equivalent to that for taxis; they are also required to undergo health check-ups and Puspakom car inspections.
+In July this year, the government will make it compulsory for ride-sharing drivers to apply for permits and licenses which are equivalent to that for taxis; they are also required to undergo health check-ups and Puspakom car inspections.

 Working long hours and distances is normal for a driver.
 “It is very flexible and you work on your own schedule, but some days we do get long-distance trips that require us to drive out of Penang.
 It’s common to drive up to Alor Setar or down to Taiping and Ipoh; the farthest I drove to was KL.
 A friend of mine had to drive to Johor Bharu.